Aigburth (Hong Kong)

 The Aigburth (譽皇居) is a skyscraper located in the Mid-levels district of Hong Kong.
 The tower rises 48 floors and 196 m in height.
 The building was completed in 1999.
 It was designed by architectural firm Wong Tung & Partners, and was developed by Kerry Properties Limited.
-The Aigburth, which stands as the 66th-tallest building in Hong Kong, is composed entirely of residential units.
-It is an example of postmodern architecture.
+The Aigburth, which stands as the 66th-tallest building in Hong Kong, is composed entirely of residential units, and is an example of postmodern architecture.